abr-designs/global-game-jam-24/BrennanNotes.md

 	- Upon throw action the collider bounds calculate how far to move the object above the ground before applying force
 		- object is set to "throw" layer which collides with everything except the character
 		- once object hits anything else the layer is returned to "interactable"
+	- Objects that are picked up now remove kinematic from all parents and children (as if they were bumped by the player)
+		- we also need to unparent any child objects so that the bounds detection for the held item is correct

 BUGS
 ------------